 When you visit this site, our server logs the following information:

-the type of browser and operating system you are using
+- the type of browser and operating system you are using

-your top level domain name (for example .com, .gov, .au, .uk)
+- your top level domain name, such as .com, .gov, .au, .uk

-your server's IP address (a number which is unique to the machine through which you are connected to the internet: usually one of your service provider's machines)
+- your server's IP address, a number which is unique to the machine through which you are connected to the internet—usually one of your service provider's machines

-the date and time of your visit, and
+- the date and time of your visit

-the address of the pages accessed and the documents downloaded.
+- the address of the pages accessed and the documents downloaded.